abdulgbar77/EGR/README.md

 </div>

 \
-📷 This is the code repository for the paper: Wrong-of-Thought: An Integrated Reasoning Framework with Multi-Perspective Verification and Wrong Information. **EMNLP 2024 Findings**.
+📷 This is the code repository for the paper: Wrong-of-Thought: Errors-Guided Reasoning: Enhanced Framework for Mathematical Reasoning and Multi-Incorrect Feedback in LLM. **EMNLP 2025 Findings**.

 <div>
 <img src="./img/framework.png" width="100%">